mahfuznow/hello_flutter/README.md

 To run the app with a specific build flavor:

+- In the Android Studio, you can choose runConfigurations from the top right corner and select the desired flavor to run the app.
+    - These run configurations are already set up for each flavor at `.idea/runConfigurations` which is tracked by git.
+- Or else if you want to run the app from the terminal, you can use the following commands:

 ```bash
 flutter run --flavor flavor_dev -t lib/main/main_flavor_dev.dart
 flutter run --flavor flavor_test -t lib/main/main_flavor_test.dart